Final-Year-Project-DSDA/Application/objects/st/sstgnn.md

 The **SST-GNN** model includes:

-Introduces a novel approach to connect node embeddings of adjacent timestamps.​

-Spatial, Temporal and historical model used

 - **Spatial Aggregation**: Handles different hop neighbors, focusing on their distinct impacts on traffic.
 - **Temporal Aggregation**: Encodes the time-based influence by weighting the contribution of previous timestamps.
 - **Historical and Current-Day Models**: Two models that separately capture daily and historical traffic patterns.